 (c) For the duration of the weather moratorium, CRs shall not issue DNP request for affected areas.
 New DNP requests issued for Premises in counties or service territories that are experiencing a weather moratorium will be processed as indicated in Table 22 below.

-(d) DNP requests that are Pending completion by the TDSP at the time a weather moratorium is established will be Completed Unexecutable.
+(d) DNP requests that are Pending completion by the TDSP at the time a weather moratorium is established will be unexecuted or rejected in accordance with Table 22.
+TDSP Disconnection Activity During Weather Moratorium..

 (e) DNP requests that are Completed Unexecutable by a TDSP during a weather moratorium and still qualify for DNP should be resubmitted by the CR at the time the weather moratorium is lifted.